Dudzius/F1_Clock/README.md

 ### Runtime Behavior

 The display cycles through 5 stages: Clock, Weather, Constructor Standings, Driver Standings, and Race Info.

-Stage switches automatically every 15 minutes or on button press.
+- Every 15 minutes (or on button press), the device enters a cycle that shows all stages one by one, then returns to the Clock.

-- Weather is refreshed every hour
+- Weather data is refreshed hourly.

-- F1 data is refreshed 2 hours after a race completes
+- F1 data is refreshed automatically ~2 hours after a race ends.

-- Notifications are triggered before race/quali sessions
+- Notifications appear shortly before race or qualifying sessions.

-- LCD enters night mode (backlight off) between 23:00–06:00
+- The LCD enters night mode (backlight off) between 23:00–06:00.

-Short and long button presses are used for navigation and toggling night mode.
-No user interaction is required after setup.
+**Button controls:**

+- Short press: manually cycle through stages

+- Long press: temporarily toggle the backlight

 ## Credits